Water treatment program

-The crown jewel of our water treatment program, our new water treatment plant is a state-of-the-art, modern facility designed for performance, safety, and environmental sustainability.
+The City of Winnipeg water treatment plant is a state-of-the-art, modern facility designed for performance, safety, and environmental sustainability.
 We started building the water treatment plant in early 2005 and finished in late 2009.
 The cost to build was about $300 million.

 About the plant